 - If there is more than one legal hold placed on a user (and the user's devices), only the file exclusions shared by both legal holds are applied.

 Existing legal holds migrated with upgrade to 6.x and later

 If you created a preservation policy with the default settings in version 5.x of the Legal Hold web app, the Remove deleted files setting is not applied properly.
 When you create a new preservation policy, the Remove deleted files setting indicates that it is set to Never.
 However, if you do not change the default frequency and version settings, the preservation immediately removes deleted files from the backup archive, which can result in data loss.

 To resolve this issue:

 - Create a new preservation policy or policies and update the matter(s) to the new preservation policy.
-This issue does not apply to new preservation policies created in version 6.x of the Legal Hold web app.
+This issue does not apply to new preservation policies created in version 6.x and later of the Legal Hold web app.

 - Contact Code42 for Enterprise support .
 Our Customer Champions will apply a script to your existing preservation policies to ensure the setting is applied correctly.